-Fill out the appropriate form on our Contact page and describe what you are looking for.
+Fill out our Contact page and describe what you are looking for.
 We’ll then contact you by email to schedule a complimentary 30 minute phone consultation.
-Once we mutually agree to work together, we’ll send you an agreement form to sign and an invoice for your first block of pre-paid consulting time or your first coaching package.
+Once we mutually agree to work together, we’ll send you an agreement form to sign and an invoice for your first block of pre-paid consulting time .
 Please note that we do not start work until the agreement is signed and the invoice is paid.

 What are your rates for Web Design and Project Consulting?

 Holistic Geek works on a pre-paid retainer basis for all web design and project consulting work You can pay as you go for a project with a minimum 4-hour block, or purchase larger pre-paid blocks of time at a discount.
 We’ll provide you with a quote for estimated time for your project needs after our initial consultation.
 Our current rates for web design and project consulting are:

 - 4 hours – $220.00 (Great for ongoing maintenance or ”pay as you go” project management)